todd-skelton/LinqConditionalExtensions/README.md

 	.Default();
 ```

 Since ordering is a common task, you can use the shorthand version with order by case.
-There is also an where case for quickly applying filters in a switch.
+There is also a where case for quickly applying filters in a switch.

 ```csharp
 var sortedResults2 = results